deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 *Thump, thump, thump.*

-The door wasn’t nearly wide enough.
+The doorframe wasn’t nearly wide enough.
 He simply pushed through as if it were tissue paper.
-The beautiful inlaid stonework crumbled under every step.
+The beautiful inlaid stonework of the floor crumbled under his every step.

 Here, was a being of *power.* All forms of it, all senses of the word in absolute maximal expression.
 Even his very *gait* radiated a kind of utter dominance that Zero simply could not ignore.
 Everyone’s attention drew toward him.